 The Board seeks to disclose the Group's carbon emissions transparently and how it will achieve status as a carbon neutral business.
 More information concerning Paragon's carbon emissions can be found on page 85.
-Investing in sustainable growth means supporting and empowering the communities where The Board engages indirectly with government, we live, work, source and sell.
+Investing in sustainable growth means supporting and empowering the communities where we live, work, source and sell.
 By ensuring we make a positive contribution, we can help build thriving communities and strengthen our business.